-Role & The Future Of Machine Learning and Artificial Intelligence In Healthcare Industry
+Role & The Future Of Machine Learning And Artificial Intelligence In The Healthcare Industry

 For decades, artificial intelligence has played a key role in a variety of businesses.
 Artificial intelligence (AI) has just lately begun to play a significant role in healthcare.
 AI systems are expected to be a $6 billion business by 20211, according to Frost & Sullivan.

 According to a recent McKinsey report, healthcare will be one of the top five industries, with more than 50 AI use cases and over $1 billion in venture capital already raised.
 What does this mean for your company with such rapid expansion?
 What are the best ways to get the most out of this game-changing technology?

 What Are The Issues in the Current Healthcare Industry?

 To train and optimize the performance of the algorithms, an AI system needs a large amount of patient data to be successful.
 Obtaining access to these databases in healthcare raises a number of issues.